ThomasVrancken/info9023-mlops/labs/04_containerisation/README.md

    4. `RUN pip install -r requirements.txt` - To run a command to install the dependencies in the container.
    5. `ENV FLASK_APP=hello_world.py` - To define the environment variable to run that specific flask app.
    6. `CMD ["flask", "run", "--host=0.0.0.0", "--port=8080"]` - To run the command that will actually run the flask app on the exposed port.
-   7. Your file should now have the same commands as the `Dockerfile` in this directory :bulb:
+   7. Your `Dockerfile` file should now have the same content as the one in this Github directory :bulb:
 4. You will now build your container by running in your terminal: `docker build -t mlsd-hello-world .` .
 Breaking down this command:
    1. The `-t` (tag) argument let's you name and optionally tag your image (to have different versions).
 Note that you could name it anything else than `mlsd-hello-world`
    2. The `.` just specifies the location of your `Dockerfile` (should be in the directory you are currently running your terminal from).